EmoFlowView Articles

-The feelings wheel is a visual tool that helps you identify and name your emotions with precision.
-There are several versions – Robert Plutchik's 1980 wheel maps 8 primary emotions, while EmoFlow builds on Paul Ekman's core emotions and the Willcox Feeling Wheel.
-We chose this approach for everyday, recognizable words (lonely, overwhelmed, powerless) and expanded it to 130 emotions – because research shows the more precise your label, the better your emotional regulation.
+The feelings wheel is a visual tool that helps you identify and name your emotions with precision - and the naming itself matters.
+Research by UCLA neuroscientist Matthew Lieberman shows that putting a feeling into words can lower activity in the amygdala, the brain's emotional alarm, by up to 50% (Lieberman et al., 2007).
+There are several versions: Robert Plutchik's 1980 wheel maps 8 primary emotions, while EmoFlow-AI builds on Paul Ekman's core emotions and the Willcox Feeling Wheel.
+We chose this approach for everyday, recognizable words (lonely, overwhelmed, powerless) and expanded it to 130 emotions across 3 rings, from broad categories to precise feelings.
+Why precision?
+People who can finely distinguish their emotions - high emotional granularity - regulate them better and report higher well-being (Kashdan, Barrett & McKnight, 2015).
+This guide shows you how to find your exact word, and what to do once you have it.

 Studies show people with high emotional granularity are 30% more flexible in regulating emotions